 Even if you’ve been doing fantastic manual optimization, automation produces even better results while demanding less effort and time from teams.

-Engineers spend hours, if not days, configuring requests and restrictions and understanding the complexities of cloud provider services.
+Engineers spend hours, if not days, configuring requests and limits, as well as understanding the complexities of cloud provider services.
 DevOps teams have become so engrossed in technical implementation details that they lose track of their projects’ financial progress.